Zenhance/AgeOfVillagers/README.md

 ### Constraints of implementation
-As a village editor, we want to place the following items in a village:
+i.As a village editor, we want to place the following items in a village:
 1. House
 2. Tree
 3. Water source